-Ripple and XRP made a name for themselves in the cryptocurrency space in the last years.
+Ripple and XRP made a name for themselves in the cryptocurrency space in the last few years.

 They promised to provide a highly usable cryptocurrency for international business payments, and the public was overjoyed by the idea.
-And this can be seen in the fact that XRP managed to keep the 3rd position by Market Cap for such a long time.
+And this can be seen in the fact that XRP managed to keep a top position by Market Cap for such a long time.

 But lately, the situation has turned around as the Ripple Lawsuit seems to overshadow XRP’s purpose.